raselbw/rasel.rbind.io/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I graduated from the University of Dhaka with a B.S. in Applied Statistics and then received a Master's degree in Applied Statistics from the same university.
+I graduated from the University of Dhaka with a B.S. in Applied Statistics and then received an M.S. in Applied Statistics from the same university.
 I'm a fan of the statistical programming language [**R**](https://www.r-project.org/), to the extent that even this very website was built using R.